-The easiest way to get etcd is to use one of the pre-built release binaries which are available for OSX, Linux, Windows, rkt, and Docker.
-Instructions for using these binaries are on the GitHub releases page.
+The easiest way to get etcd is to use one of the pre-built release binaries which are available for OSX, Linux, Windows, and Docker on the release page.

 For those wanting to try the very latest version, build the latest version of etcd from the

-master branch.
-This first needs Go installed (version 1.8+ is required).
+main branch.
+This first needs Go installed (version 1.16+ is required).
 All development occurs on

 This will bring up etcd listening on port 2379 for client communication and on port 2380 for server-to-server communication.